RodrigoMattosoSilveira/go-swiss-pairing/FILESTRUCTURE.md

 ```

 ## Use Cases - Red Layer
-Hosted at the `app/usecase` folder, it holds units of one operation, such as registering and listing `club members`, as suggested by the following interface:
+Hosted at the `app/usecase` folder, it holds units of one operation, such as registering and listing `Member members`, as suggested by the following interface:
 ```go
 type UserUsecase interface {
     ListUser() ([]*User, error)